London: Status

-Within London, both the City of London and the City of Westminster have city status.
-The City of London and the remainder of Greater London are both counties for the purposes of lieutenancies.
-The area of Greater London includes areas that are part of the historic counties of Middlesex, Kent, Surrey, Essex and Hertfordshire.
-More recently, Greater London has been defined as a region of England and in this context is known as London.
+Within London, the City of London and the City of Westminster have city status.
+The City of London and the remainder of Greater London are ceremonial counties.
+Greater London includes parts of the historic counties of Middlesex, Kent, Surrey, Essex and Hertfordshire.
+Greater London has been defined as a region of England.

-It is the capital of the United Kingdom and of England by convention rather than statute.
-The capital of England was moved to London from Winchester as the Palace of Westminster developed in the 12th and 13th centuries to become the permanent location of the royal court, and thus the political capital of the nation.
+London is the capital of the United Kingdom and of England by convention.
+The capital of England was moved from Winchester as the Palace of Westminster developed in the 12th and 13th centuries to become the home of the royal court, and thus the nation's political capital.
+The city has four World Heritage Sites: Kew Gardens; the Tower of London; the site featuring the Palace of Westminster, the Church of St Margaret, and Westminster Abbey; and the historic settlement in Greenwich where the Royal Observatory defines the prime meridian (0° longitude) and Greenwich Mean Time.